Popcodesgithub/Assignments-SQL-JS-APIs/Assignment4 - API/README.md

 ### Below here is a quick guide on how to use this code successfully:
 ##
 ## Example of how to retrieve the table in postman
-* Open postman and select new HTTP request, ensure the request type is 'GET'
+* Open postman and select new HTTP request, ensure the request type is 'GET', add your URL fot the local host e.g. "localhost:3000/REVIEWS".
 * The body can remain blank but be sure to select JSON for the package type.
 * Finally click send, and all the database rows will be generated in the body below.